georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 {"title": "nobel prize"}
 ```

+%  TESTSETUP

-Once you have the analyzers and mappings set up you can use the `phrase` suggester in the same spot you'd use the `term` suggester:
+Once you have the analyzers and mappings set up you can use the `phrase` suggester in the same spot you’d use the `term` suggester:

 ```console
 POST test/_search